 - Radiation exposure

 Some breast cancers have no symptoms.
-If symptoms happen, they may be:
+Others may eventually cause:

 - One or more lumps in the breast

 - One or more lumps near the breast—or under the arm or collarbone

 - A change in the way the breast or nipple looks or feels, such as:

 - A change in the size or shape of the breast

 - Ridges or pitting of the breast skin,